Home Compare ABDN.L vs GJF.OL

 Stability

-On stability, Gjensidige Forsikring ASA is positioned higher in the group, while Aberdeen Group Plc is closer to the middle.
+Gjensidige Forsikring ASA sits in the stronger part of the group on profitability, while Aberdeen Group Plc is closer to mid-pack.

 ABDN.L